 The Festival Guide is a detailed brochure of the Festival’s food and beverage samples.
 Navigate through the hall using the floor plan and booth listings to find your favourite bites and sips.
 Be sure to keep your Festival Guide after the Festival, to help remind you of the great restaurants and new products you enjoyed!
 Visit LiquorConnect.com after the Festival to find out where to buy these products.

 I have dietary restrictions – should I eat before I attend?

 Food exhibitors offer a variety of different samples, from international delights to local favorites!
 Although we work with exhibitors to ensure a variety of samples, we cannot guarantee all samples will fit all dietary restrictions.
-If you have any dietary restrictions such as celiac disease or lactose intolerance, we recommend checking out the Festival menu on our event pages prior to attending and planning accordingly.
+If you have any dietary restrictions, we recommend checking out the Festival menu on our event pages prior to attending and planning accordingly.

 How large are the beverage samples?

 Exhibitors are restricted to pouring maximum sample sizes to abide by Festival and AGLC regulations.
 Below are the maximum sample sizes served:

 - Mixed Drinks: up to 4oz (may contain maximum of 1/2 oz of liquor in total)